codership/galera/Docs_tommi/python3/source/weightedquorum.rst

 .. index::
    pair: Parameters; pc.weight

-Galera supports a weighted quorum, where each node can be assigned a weight in the 0 to 255 range, with which it will participate in quorum calculations.
+Galera Cluster supports a weighted quorum, where each node can be assigned a weight in the 0 to 255 range, with which it will participate in quorum calculations.

 The quorum calculation formula is::